 Capacity and Size

 Consider your cat's daily food consumption and how often you want to refill the feeder.
 Larger capacity feeders are ideal for extended absences, while smaller models work well for daily use with regular refilling.
+Understanding your cat's nutritional needs will help you choose the right capacity.

 For water fountains, larger reservoirs mean less frequent refilling and more consistent water availability.
 However, ensure the fountain size is appropriate for your cat's size and drinking preferences.